Yellow Brick Road

 What is the shelf life of Shea Butter?

 The shelf life of raw, unrefined Shea Butter is typically about 18-24 months when stored properly.
-This can be attributed to its natural tocopherol (Vitamin E) content, which acts as a mild preservative.
-However, its shelf life can be affected by factors like its quality, how it’s been processed, and how it’s stored.
+Its natural tocopherol (Vitamin E) content helps preserve it by acting as a mild antioxidant.
+However, factors like quality, processing methods, and storage conditions can significantly affect its shelf life

 Can Shea Butter cause allergies?